Jaydee8652/EspressoBatch/README.md

  - test_time (default: 10)
 > Time taken for a test calculation to complete (in seconds).
 > Used to estimate the amount of time creating a series of input files will take.
-Slightly varies with calculation difficulty.
+Slightly varies with calculation difficulty and may need to be adjusted if process times out.

  -  ecutwfc (default: 55.0)
 > *Default quantumespresso parameter